 - Works best in a media reactor

 Turf scrubbers are complex to install and dial in.
 They require a separate pump and are best run in a sump.
 They are expensive and you have to remove the algae every 7-14 days.
 This can be messy and smelly.
-If you have a sump and some very high nitrate levels, this could be the solution for you.
+If you have a sump and some very high nitrate levels, this could be the best nitrate remover for you.

 - Reduces nitrates and phosphates naturally